Have the same genitals as your partner? Let’s talk about it!

 When you have a new sex partner, it’s helpful to have a conversation about your STI status before having sexual contact, that way you can plan what types of protection you will want to use.
 It can be a little daunting to bring this up with a new partner and there’s no right way to start this conversation.
 Before having these conversations with a partner, think about what your personal boundaries are, how you will communicate them, and what you would want to know about a partner to feel comfortable proceeding with sex.
 That way, you know what you hope to get out of the conversation before jumping into it.

-Whether you’re having sex with someone of the same sex or not, finding an effective barrier can greatly reduce the chance of STIGMA transmission.
+Whether you’re having sex with someone of the same sex or not, finding an effective barrier can greatly reduce the chance of STI transmission.
 A barrier (most common example is a condom) prevents bodily fluids from passing between partners.

 Dental dams are square pieces of latex that you place over the vulva and vaginal opening when you are performing oral sex on a partner.
 This ensures that partners do not come in contact with each others’ saliva and vaginal fluid.